The holomorphic couch theorem: Abstract

 \section{Abstract}

 We prove that if two conformal embeddings between Riemann surfaces with finite topology are homotopic, then they are isotopic through conformal embeddings.
-Furthermore, we show that the space of all conformal embeddings in a given homotopy class deformation retracts into a point, a circle, a torus, or the unit tangent bundle of the codomain, depending on the induced homomorphism on fundamental groups.
+Furthermore, we show that the space of all conformal embeddings in a given homotopy class is homotopy equivalent to a point, a circle, a torus, or the unit tangent bundle of the codomain, depending on the induced homomorphism on fundamental groups.
 Quadratic differentials play a central role in the proof.